kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 #### Slice a pipeline

-In some cases you may want to run just part of the default pipeline.
-For example, you may want to skip data processing execution and run only the data science pipeline to tune the hyperparameters of the price prediction model.
+Sometimes you may want to run just part of the default pipeline.
+For example, you may could skip data processing execution and run only the data science pipeline to tune the hyperparameters of the price prediction model.

 You can 'slice' the pipeline and specify just the portion you want to run by using the `--pipeline` command line option.
 For example, to only run the pipeline named `data_science` (as labelled automatically in `register_pipelines`), execute the following command: